Stay Alive (song): Music and lyrics

 Suga began working on the lyrics for "Stay Alive" once a release date for the song was finalized.
 He came up with the lyrics during a flight to the United States—it was one of two songs he wrote while on the plane, the other being "Girl of My Dreams"—for BTS' Permission to Dance on Stage concerts in Los Angeles.
 Wanting to directly reference the webtoon, Suga read its synopsis and the first four chapters, reviewed some of the artwork sketches, and imagined the song as if it were a soundtrack for an animation while writing.
 The lyrics are a direct complement to the webtoon's storyline and the struggle of the main characters—seven boys—"as they try to survive in a vicious [corrupt] world" while having to "overcome numerous hardships and trials".
 The webtoon's central theme is fate, and the song's title is evocative of "the harsh fate the seven protagonists are destined to face and contains the message that the most important thing is to stay alive in this cruel world."

-After returning to South Korea, following the end of BTS' concerts in LA, Jungkook recorded the vocal track on his own, utilizing "self-harmonies and airy transitions" to emphasize the song's "heart wrenching" lyrics.
+After returning to South Korea, following the end of BTS' concerts in LA, Jung Kook recorded the vocal track on his own, utilizing "self-harmonies and airy transitions" to emphasize the song's "heart wrenching" lyrics.
 He sent the recording to Suga, who was still in the US at the time.
-Though initially concerned about the key of the song when he wrote it, and whether the chorus and verses would be too high or too low, the producer liked Jungkook's first take so much that he felt a second session was unnecessary and submitted it immediately after mixing.
-According to Suga, Jungkook's ability to sing so well meant there was very little difficulty during the recording process.
+Though initially concerned about the key of the song when he wrote it, and whether the chorus and verses would be too high or too low, the producer liked Jung Kook's first take so much that he felt a second session was unnecessary and submitted it immediately after mixing.
+According to Suga, Jung Kook's ability to sing so well meant there was very little difficulty during the recording process.